For more information on the Pennsylvania SAP Program, please click on the following link:

 It is the parent’s right to be involved in the process and to have full access to all school records under the applicable state and federal laws and regulations.
 Involvement of parents in all phases of the Student Assistance Program underscores the parents’ role and responsibility in the decision–making process affecting their child’s education and is key to the successful resolution of barriers.
 For students receiving treatment through a community agency, the student assistance team, in collaboration with parents and the agency, can assist in helping plan in-school support services during and after treatment.
 The team’s effectiveness in helping the student and the parent remove the barriers to learning and improve student performance depends on the training of the individual team members, maintenance of the student assistance team and process, level of administrative commitment and board support, active parent and student involvement and the available resources both in school and the community.
 SAP in Pennsylvania is overseen by the PA Network for Student Assistance Services (PNSAS) Interagency and Regional Coordinators’ team; comprised of representation from the PA Departments of Education (Safe Schools Office), Drug and Alcohol Programs (Division of Prevention and Intervention) and Human Services (Office of Mental Health and Substance Abuse Services).
 SAP is based upon state guidelines, professional standards, and policies and procedures adopted by the local school board of directors.
 Professional training conducted by a Commonwealth Approved Training provider (CAT) is required for team members to ensure the appropriateness of the recommended services, effective interagency collaboration and compliance with state and federal laws protecting the privacy rights of parents and students.
 Guidelines for the SAP K-12 training system in Pennsylvania contain training standards and competencies to ensure SAP team professionals receive up-to-date professional training consistent with accountable standards and appropriate procedures.

-If you know a student that could benefit from WAHS SAP, please fill out the appropriate form from below.
-Forms can be turned into the following: Mrs. Amy Stimmell, Mrs. Amy Morrison, Mr. Matt Getner, in the SAP boxes in the principal's or guidance office.
+If you know a student that could benefit from WAHS SAP, please obtain a form from or call the guidance office.
+Forms can be turned into the following: Mrs. Amy Stimmell, Mrs. Amy Morrison, Mrs. Coleen Golab, in the SAP boxes in the principal's or guidance office.